fitrianingrum/fitrianingrum.me/content/post/is-blogging-dead.md

 * The vast majority of internet users (77%) read blogs regularly.
 * Every month, around 409 million people view more than 20 billion pages.
-* More than 500 million blogs exist in 2019.
+* More than 500 million blogs existed in 2019.
 * Tumblr has more than 440 million blogs.
 * WordPress has about 60 million blogs.
 * There are approximately 1.9 billion web pages at this moment.